camba95/udx-css-complete-guide/README.md

 - Internal, style is defined inside a `style` tag in the `head` section
 - External, references an external css file, allows file caching

-## Selectors
+### Selectors

 Indicates which elements in the DOM a style should be applied to

 - Universal selector `*`
-- Tag selector
+- Tag and pseudo elements selector
-- Class selector
+- Class, pseudo class and attribute selectors
 - ID selector
-- Attribute selector
+- Inline style

+### Core Concepts

+- Cascading: multiple rules can be applied to the same element
+- Specificity: resolves conflicts from multiple rules
+- Inheritance: elements inherit styles from their parents

+Note: Inheritance with body selector is good for font size font family